epheat/bigelow/README.md

 to run the backend locally, `cd` into the bigelow-service directory and run `npm install`. then, run `serverless offline`

 you need the right credentials to be able to run the lambda locally.
-Update your .env file with AWS credentials to your IAM user in scott's AWS account.
-TODO: more explanation on how to do this.
+Update your .env file with AWS credentials to your IAM user in scott's AWS account in the same format as the .env.sample file.

 ### frontend